cren888/camarada-android-experiment/README.md

 ## Please note
 1. You will need set up your own API key and get a google-services.json file if you want to use Firebase (copy that to aimfireVR directory)
-2. You will need your own implementation of a cloud storage solution to compile
+2. You will need your own implementation of a cloud storage solution (we will stub functions to compile)

 License
 =======